lRemixl/sd-scripts-T5/README.md

 This repository contains training, generation and utility scripts for Stable Diffusion.
 ## T5 Adapter Training
+Latest Update: 30 November 2025:
+- Added argument cache_llm_outputs to **sdxl_train.py** (Finetuning Only)
+- Pre-caches the LLM outputs to disk before the main train loop.
+Thus saving on VRAM as you don't need to have the LLM loaded for training.
+- The main logic for this is in cache_llm_outputs.py.

-Latest update: 26 November 2025:
+Update: 26 November 2025:
-- Added argument learning_rate_unet
+- Added argument learning_rate_unet to **sdxl_train.py**
  - controls the learning rate for the unet
    - if it's not set, then the unet is frozen.
  - To freeze the **Adapter** and train only the **Unet**, set learning_rate to 0 and set learning_rate_unet to the learning rate you want for the Unet.